 Alpinia Botanical Garden – Stresa

-From April to October.
-One of the first alpine botanical gardens in Italy: more than 1000 species of plants
+From April to late November.
+One of the first alpine gardens in Italy: more than 1000 species of plants

 Alpinia Botanical Garden is a 40,000 square meters green area located in the locality of Alpino, a district of Stresa and is one of the first Alpine botanical gardens in Italy.